Skip to main content

 Where can I find the features I need?

 The Monitoring Location Pages serve as a homepage for all the information you need about any place we collect data.
 This page offers site metadata, such as location and funding information, and access to data summaries.
 It is also where you plot and interact with recent or historical data and explore the different types of data that are collected at the location.
+The graphs on the Monitoring Location Pages are the most interactive graphs available in WDFN, with options to change the data shown on the graph and time spans to customize the view of our data.
+These pages let you explore continuous, daily, and field measurement data for a specific site.
+By default, you’ll see the latest conditions with quick options to view up to a year of data—but you can also graph the full historical record if you want to dig deeper.

 The Combined Location Graph page is where you can compare data from several monitoring locations, such as locations that are on the same river or to see how different streams or rivers were impacted by a recent storm.
-The graph shows a single data type from multiple locations, so you can simultaneously see the data from several locations you’re interested in.
+The graph shows a single continuous data type from multiple locations, so you can simultaneously see the data from several locations you’re interested in.

 Image describing where key current conditions features are available in WDFN.
-Latest value is available on Monitoring Location Pages, All Graphs, and Combined Location Graph.
-Presentation quality graph and access to stage-discharge ratings tables will be available soon on Monitoring Location Pages and All Graphs.
-Subscription to WaterAlert, alerts from the Water Science Centers, and Location Information is available on Monitoring Location Pages and All Graphs.
-Today’s statistics, tables of data records, downloading data, access to other data pages (daily data, annual statistics, etc.), and geospatial information is only available on the Monitoring Location Pages.
+Latest continuous value is available on Monitoring Location Pages, All Graphs, Combined Location Graph, and My Favorites: Graphed.
+Latest daily data is available on Monitoring Location Pages and Daily Graphs.
+Statistical context is available in Monitoring Location Pages, All Graphs, Daily Graphs, and My Favorites: Graphed.
+Alerts from the Water Science Centers, and Location Information is available on Monitoring Location Pages and All Graphs.
+Tables of data records, downloading data, access to other data pages (daily data, annual statistics, etc.), and geospatial information is only available on the Monitoring Location Pages.
+Access to stage-discharge ratings tables is a feature coming soon to the Monitoring Location Pages and All Graphs

 Key current conditions features and how they map to WDFN features.